 - 1. Let varName be the result of evaluating VariableDeclarationNoIn. - 2.
 Let exprRef be the result of evaluating the Expression. - 3.
-Let experValue be GetValue(exprRef).

-- 4. If experValue is null or undefined, return (normal, empty, empty). - 5.
+Let experValue be GetValue(exprRef). - 4.
+If experValue is null or undefined, return (normal, empty, empty). - 5.
 Let obj be ToObject(experValue). - 6.
-Let V = empty. - 7.
-Repeat - a.
+Let V = empty.

+7. Repeat

+- a.
 Let P be the name of the next property of obj whose [[Enumerable]] attribute is true.
 If there is no such property, return (normal, V, empty). - b.
 Let varRef be the result of evaluating varName as if it were an Identifier Reference (11.1.2); it may be evaluated repeatedly. - c.
 Call PutValue(varRef, P). - d.
 Let stmt be the result of evaluating Statement. - e.
 If stmt.value is not empty, let V = stmt.value. - f.
 If stmt.type is break and stmt.target is in the current label set, return (normal, V, empty). - g.
 If stmt.type is not continue || stmt.target is not in the current label set, then - i.
 If stmt is an abrupt completion, return stmt.

 The mechanics and order of enumerating the properties (step 6.a in the first algorithm, step 7.a in the second) is not specified.
 Properties of the object being enumerated may be deleted during enumeration.
 If a property that has not yet been visited during enumeration is deleted, then it will not be visited.
-If new properties are added to the object being enumerated during enumeration, the newly added properties are guaranteed not to be visited in the active enumeration.
+If new properties are added to the object being enumerated during enumeration, the newly added properties are not guaranteed to be visited in the active enumeration.
+A property name must not be visited more than once in any enumeration.

 Enumerating the properties of an object includes enumerating properties of its prototype, and the prototype of the prototype, and so on, recursively; but a property of a prototype is not enumerated if it is "shadowed" because some previous object in the prototype chain has a property with the same name.
+The values of [[Enumerable]] attributes are not considered when determining if a property of a prototype object is shadowed by a previous object on the prototype chain.